Wuvist/lcpc/lcpc_slide.typ

 #polylux-slide[
   == Motivation

-  "Singapore kept its position as the world’s most expensive city this year, for the ninth time in 11 years." - Economist Intelligence Unit(EIU) Worldwide Cost of Living 2023
+  "Singapore kept its position as the world's most expensive city this year, for the ninth time in 11 years." - Economist Intelligence Unit(EIU) Worldwide Cost of Living 2023

   === SG is the most expensive ???
 ]